 To have a floor in good condition, you must resort to maintenance and restoration operations depending on the state in which it’s in.

-How is an industrial floor restoration carried out?
+How is an industrial concrete floor restoration carried out?

 Generally, isn’t necessary to clean the surface before grinding, as this will remove all cracks and dirt from the floor.

 Subsequently, the floorings surface must be prepared to proceed with an adherent primer.
 This primer will prepare the grinded section to pour the mortar.

 The mortar which is used has a varied composition, in addition to cement, sand and water, it can contain resins and pigments.
 In some cases, lithium is often added to create a stronger surface.